utterworks/fbp-docs/docs/guide/README.md

 1. Discover new labels from unlabeled data

-2. Accelarate labeling of data by clustering data together using semantic similarity
+2. Accelerate labeling of data by clustering data together using semantic similarity

 3. Use natural language generation to generate additional utterances for a label